Updated: November 4, 2020

 Instead of spending to get the planner that will just gather dust next year, save up for something that will actually be useful to you.
 It can be anything as long as it’s within your set budget.
 Make this your Christmas gift to yourself.

-Twelve planners and counting…
+Sixteen planners and counting…

 What about you?
 How many Starbucks planners have you had?

 What to do next: Click here to subscribe to our FREE newsletter.

 Photo credits: julianparaiso, Christa Uymatiao and alxndrtgt

 Nice one!
 Some people also criticized those who lined up at the opening of H&M. For me, it’s a good sign from the business and economic perspective.
 If I were the owner of these businesses it means their doing something right for people to line up at their stores.
 We can also learn from them on that perspective.